poxiest/CalendarApplication/Calendar_App/res/README.md

-mockcontroller is not actually mock, it is not working as expected their full day is not 00:00 to 00:00, but 00:00 to 23.98 test case cannot be written for showcalendar command class as the previous team have not done any kind of mocking for both controller and the model.
+mockcontroller is not actually mock, it is not working as expected their full day is not 00:00 to 00:00, but 00:00 to 23.98 test case cannot be written for showcalendar command class as the previous team have not done any kind of mocking for both controller and the model. no location means it is considered as offline